flaneurette/happy-message/README.md

 # happy-message
-Give a user a happy message
+Give the user a happy goodbye message

 Usage